trilitech/tezos-developer-docs/docs/unity/quickstart.md

 The project sends the deployment transaction to the connected wallet, which must approve the transaction and pay the related fees.
 The SDK stores the address of the contract as [`TokenContract.address`](./reference/TokenContract).

+For an example, see the [ContractAndMinting tutorial scene](./scenes/#contractandminting-scene).

 ## Creating tokens

 To create a token type, call the contract's `mint` entrypoint and pass these parameters: